ScaDS/SlideInsights-for-BIDS-lecture-25/README.md

 #### [2_Index_Slides](2_Index_Slides.ipynb)
+Fetches pre-computed index files from [Zenodo](https://zenodo.org/records/15737931) and uses these Index to match an example Query to the Lecture Slides.

+*OPTIONALLY:*
-Creates and saves an index to search for Slides that best match to a text query.For this, the [byaldi](https://github.com/AnswerDotAI/byaldi) package is used.
+Creates and saves an index to search for Slides that best match to a text query.
+For this, the [byaldi](https://github.com/AnswerDotAI/byaldi) package is used.

 It uses [poppler](https://poppler.freedesktop.org/) under hood, which also has to be installed in order to make this work.